Adam Sealfon

 Truth Tellers and Liars with Fewer Questions

-Gilad Braunschvig, Alon Brutzkus, David Peleg and Adam Sealfon
+Gilad Braunschvig, Alon Brutzkus, David Peleg, and Adam Sealfon

 Discrete Mathematics, 2015